-Voluntary federal guidelines-such as DOE's National Definition of a Zero Emissions Building (ZEB), and EPA's "NextGen" label for low-carbon buildings-provide consistent and rational standards for local jurisdictions and NGOs that create BPS frameworks.
+- Voluntary federal guidelines-such as DOE's proposed national definition for a Zero Emissions Building (ZEB), and EPA's "NextGen" label for low-carbon buildings-provide consistent and rational standards for local jurisdictions and NGOs that create BPS frameworks. - Cities, states, and NGOs should rely on federal DOE and EPA policies before re-inventing the wheel with their own building emissions programs that impose unattainable standards and punitive fines.

-Building Performance and Electrification
+Building Performance and Electrification Standards

-- Cities, states, and NGOs should rely on federal DOE and EPA policies before re-inventing the wheel with their own building emissions programs that impose unattainable standards and punitive fines. - A "zero emissions" building is generally a long-term aspirational goal.
+- A "zero emissions" building is generally a long-term aspirational goal.
 DOE's ZEB attainment horizon must be grounded in a business case for life-cycle investments to install electrification equipment only when oil, gas, or steam-fired boilers become functionally obsolete.
 It is worse for the environment to rip out working systems that are still useful to heat and cool buildings for years to come. - DOE's "zero" emissions ZEB definition should work in tandem with EPA's "low" carbon Next Gen certification.
 The agencies should recognize that satisfying NextGen criteria is a key intermediate signal to the marketplace that a building is on the path toward ZEB status. - EPA's Portfolio Manager provides the industry-wide, standard tool to measure a building's energy use and carbon emissions.
 Any BPS program should rely on Portfolio Manager as the evolving tool to capture climate-related metrics for real estate. - Some localities and NGOs want CRE owners to use 100% clean power at their buildings.
 This is impossible to achieve unless electric grids, district steam systems, and other offsite energy infrastructure are also 100% clean.
 Yet, a decarbonized grid remains a distant aspiration according to EPA's eGRID data. - If policymakers want to drive in the direction of decarbonized buildings then they must also impose measures to decarbonize the power grid at the same pace.
 Until both buildings and the grid are fully decarbonized, policymakers must provide real estate portfolios with opportunities for off-site market-based clean power procurements-such as purchases of Renewable Energy Certificates (RECs)-to meet renewable energy goals. - Market-based clean power purchases must be supported by guidelines to ensure high quality and avoid the appearance of "greenwashing."
-For example, the EPA's Green Power Partnership criteria for RECs, the Biden-Harris Administration's joint principles to support voluntary carbon markets, and the Commodity Future Trading Commission's proposed quidelines for carbon offsets should become industry standards for BPS compliance.
+For example, the EPA's Green Power Partnership criteria for RECs and the Commodity Future Trading Commission's imminent guidelines for carbon offsets should become industry standards for BPS compliance.